vislab-tecnico-lisboa/yarp-with-moveit/README.md

     cd [Path to the downloaded folder]/yarp_code
     mkdir build

-And now, to finish your setup, you will have to create a catkin workspace to compile and run the ROS modules, run:
+And now, to finish your setup, you will have to create a catkin workspace to compile and run the ROS modules:

-    mkdir -p [Choose a location for your catkin workspace] cd [Path to your catkin workspace]/src
+    mkdir -p [Choose a location for your catkin workspace]/src cd [Path to your catkin workspace]/src
     catkin_init_workspace
     cd [Path to your catkin workspace]